 This code is a PHP comment, which won’t be visible directly in the WordPress admin.
 WordPress does use the data within it to output the plugin’s name and some other data in the Plugins section of the backend.
-I’ve tailored this to my own website, so be sure to modify the plugin author and other strings as you see fit.
+This is tailored to WPMU DEV’s website, so be sure to modify the plugin author and other strings as you see fit.

 Once you’ve saved this file, congratulation are in order because you’ve just created your first plugin!
 It does absolutely nothing, of course, but it should be available in the plugins section and you should be able to activate it – go ahead and do that now.